hari1119/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

 naturally leads us to an important question: How will our `real.estate.property` model connect to these new models?

-In relational databases, including Odoo's, **many-to-one** relationships play a crucial role.
+In relational databases, including Odoo's, **many-to-one relationships** play a crucial role.
 These relationships allow you to link *multiple* records in one model to a *single* record in another model.

 In Odoo, many-to-one relationships are established by adding a `Many2one` field to the model representing the *many* side of the relationship.
-In practice, the field is represented by a `foreign key <https://en.wikipedia.org/wiki/Foreign_key>`_ that references the ID of the connected record.
+The field is represented in the database by a `foreign key <https://en.wikipedia.org/wiki/Foreign_key>`_ that references the ID of the connected record.
 By convention, `Many2one` field names end with the `_id` suffix, indicating that they store the referenced record's ID.